airpwr/airpwr/README.md

 			The package must be declared in the configuration file The package must not be expressed by a file URI

+		-AutoPruneDays <Int32>
+			Use with the `prune` command to configure the number of days to keep orphaned packages before being auto-pruned When this parameter is used, the new value will be saved and no pruning will occur Auto-pruning occurs when `fetch`, `load`, or `shell` commands are run

 		-Installed [<SwitchParameter>]
 			Use with the `list` command to enumerate the packages installed on the local machine